MATERIALS AND MANUFACTURING SUSTAINABILITY - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate the learning outcomes of the module.

-The formative assessment for this module consist of:
+The formative assessment for this module consist of an on-line test

 Feedback will be provided via multiple routes:

-• Verbal feedback will be provided in tutorials and within lectures
+• Verbal feedback will be provided in discussion workshops and within lectures

-• Written feedback will be provided on the coursework assignment
+• Written and verbal feedback will be provided on the formative assessment

 - To build on previous modules to develop an understanding of the non-fiscal costs of producing advanced materials and engineering products